rooting-company/roxana/README.md

 # <img src="src/docs/images/roxana-logo.png">

-A [Spring](https://spring.io/projects) based project framework created to guarantee a standardized RESTful services responses.
+A [Spring](https://spring.io/projects) based framework created to guarantee a standardized RESTful services responses.

 Roxana provides an easy and organized way to create and keep your own **business exceptions**.
 It also offers support to **Constraint Validation** on Spring Rest projects.